marciorasf/docker-fundamentals/README.md

 #### Attach to running container

-To attach to a container running on background use the **attach** command:
+After start a container in dettached mode, it may be necessary to attach to it again.
+To do it use the **attach** command:

 ```bash
 docker attach <container_name|container_id>